Joshua01X/Incident-Response-Operation/README.md

 Configured alert rules to monitor and detect potential security incidents.
 ### Step 2: Detection & Analysis

-Set Severity, Status, Owner: Assigned priority and responsibility for the incident.
+<b>Set Severity, Status, Owner</b>: Assigned priority and responsibility for the incident.
 ![image](https://github.com/user-attachments/assets/ad4e21f0-6dbf-41a6-8480-4c112a066aa5)

-View Full Details: Conducted a detailed review of the incident.
+<b>View Full Details</b>: Conducted a detailed review of the incident.
-Observe Activity Log: Monitored the incident's history and progression.
+<b>Observe Activity Log</b>: Monitored the incident's history and progression.
 ![image](https://github.com/user-attachments/assets/af9154dc-67ad-4d2b-88f8-8c987733c582)

-Observe Entities and Incident Timelines: Analyzed the behavior of involved entities and the timeline of the incident.
+<b>Observe Entities and Incident Timelines</b>: Analyzed the behavior of involved entities and the timeline of the incident.
-Investigate the Incident: Used Sentinel’s investigation tools to map the attack and determine its scope.
+<b>Investigate the Incident</b>: Used Sentinel’s investigation tools to map the attack and determine its scope.
-Inspect Related Events: Examined related alerts and events involving the suspect entities.
+<b>Inspect Related Events</b>: Examined related alerts and events involving the suspect entities.
 ![image](https://github.com/user-attachments/assets/f5f373a4-643e-4ba1-9d43-a0a2d6acaf0e)

-Determine Legitimacy: Verified the incident as a True Positive by inspecting logs and corroborating details such as source accounts and IP addresses.
+<b>Determine Legitimacy</b>: Verified the incident as a True Positive by inspecting logs and corroborating details such as source accounts and IP addresses.
 ![image](https://github.com/user-attachments/assets/e255adf7-9be4-4ed2-8e3a-aecc2f66ca65)

 ### Step 3: Containment, Eradication, and Recovery